chechir/GC_CourseProject/README.md

 - 'cleanDataSet.txt': Output file.
 It was generated running the 'run_analysis.R' script

-- 'SamsungDataSet.zip': Original data set
+- 'dataProj/SamsungDataSet.zip': Original data set

 For more information about this work contact: chechir@gmail.com